storiesjs/stories/packages/core/src/components/dropdown/readme.md

 # Dropdown

-The Dropdown (stories-dropdown) displays drop-down box that enables selection of an option from an available list of values.
+The Dropdown (str-dropdown) displays drop-down box that enables selection of an option from an available list of values.

 <!-- Auto Generated Below -->